Your Cart

 What is the Best Way to Lay a Subway Tile?

+Subway tiles are one of the most popular tiles in the market.
+With a vast array of options available, ranging from small to long sizes, straight edges to bevelled finishes, matt to glazed surfaces, and porcelain to natural stone materials, there's a subway tile to match every project.
 Subway tiles are a timeless style and perfect for homeowners seeking a classic federation or colonial look.
-Despite their history as a traditional tile, they’ve come a long way in terms of variety.
-There almost isn’t anything you can’t do to make your subway tiles stand out and put your flair on them.
+Despite their history as a traditional tile, they've come a long way in terms of variety.
+There almost isn't anything you can't do to make your subway tiles stand out and put your flair on them.

 For many homeowners, that classic spotless white subway tile is the perfect look.
 Thanks to all the amazing colours, textures, and shapes there are to choose from, however, you may be looking to experiment.
 There are so many ways to lay your subway tiles.
 We’re giving you the lowdown on the best ways to lay your subway tiles.